Frill-co/frill-widget-examples/README.md

 ## Getting Started

-We recommend using the Frill Script to automatically load all Widget and Surveys.
+We recommend using the Frill Script to automatically load all Widgets and Surveys.
 Get your Frill Script code from the [Widgets](https://app.frill.co/dashboard/widget) or [Surveys](https://app.frill.co/dashboard/survey) page and place the script before the closing `</body>` tag on your website.

 ```html